wanted2/caineng.in/www/_posts/2021-06-07-never-let-the-boss-surprised.md

 You try to hide the unexpectedness in your project spilling out, but ultimately, the "bad news travels fast" when it happens.
 Then the boss (senior manager) won't be surprised because of the news, but because __you hide the news__.

-Not only the team members must be honest to their boss, but also the boss (PM) must be honest to his senior manager and the top management.
+Not only the team members must be honest to their boss, but also the boss (PM) must be honest to the senior manager and the top management.
 Under the corporate culture, not so many things can be a secret.
 The right actions should include timely reports, being self-esteem, and being straightforward.